 And this is why I choose “safe” products over 100% natural.
 Natural is a bonus, but more importantly… the ingredients must be safe and high performing!

 The products I use and recommend are offered by companies committed to using natural ingredients whenever possible, but ultimately choosing safe (and avoiding unsafe) so that we all can experience good health with high performance!

 How To Style Curly Hair (with Video)

-In general, low porosity hair needs to use just a TINY amount of lighter and fewer styling products because build-up is a real concern.
+In general, fine strands, low density, or low porosity hair needs to use just a TINY amount of lighter and fewer styling products because build-up is a real concern.
 Products just sit on top.

-Normal to high porosity hair can and should use more products to define and moisturize curls and more!
+Normal to coarse strands or high porosity hair can and should use more products to define and moisturize curls and more!

-With my low porosity hair, I keep the products very simple.
-I use a tiny amount of gel (and sometimes curl cream), and I add a styling taffy at the ends for texture.
+With my fine hair, I keep the products very simple.
+I use a small amount of gel (and sometimes curl cream), and I add a styling taffy at the ends for texture.
 That’s it.
 Anything else is too heavy, weighs my hair down, and doesn’t feel good.

 Although I had forgone styling products for years because they weighed down my hair, I’ve finally found ones that WORK and make my hair look better.
 So I’m happy!

 Since I’ve been using my current hair care products, my hair has gotten healthier to the point where I can skip two or three wash days and it looks just as good as wash day.
 (I used to have to wash it every day for it to look good.)